-See field detail for more notes on the function and implementation of each of these flags.
+See Oracle's field detail documentation for more notes on the function and implementation of each of these flags.

 You can use the correlation assistant to more quickly analyze incidents, create decision logic, and test the logic with a simulation.
 To use the correlation assistant:

-- From one.newrelic.com, click Alerts & AI, click Overview, then click the Incidents tab.
+- From one.newrelic.com, click Alerts & AI, click Issues & Activity, then click the Incidents tab.